intel/mlir-extensions/docs/rfcs/20220804-ptensor/README.md

 3. Converting __intel-sycl.device_region__ to appropriate runtime calls.

 ### ptensor Type
-Logicaly, the ptensor type extends the `mlir::tensor` type with `device`, `team` and `gid` attributes.
+Logically, the ptensor type extends the `mlir::tensor` type with `device`, `team` and `gid` attributes.
 The `ptensor.ptensor` enables SSA values representing tensors with annotations for distributed and device operation.
 The tensors themselves are assumed to eventually lower to memrefs.

 The optional `device` indicates where the tensor lives, e.g. on which device.
 The target device is represented as a plain string which will be forwarded to the gpu/distributed runtimes.
 The exact syntax of device-identifiers is defined by the GPU runtime.
 For example, SYCL runtime will accept SYCL filter strings as defined [here](https://github.com/intel/llvm/blob/sycl/sycl/doc/EnvironmentVariables.md#sycl_device_filter).
 The default `NoneType` which disables device support.

 The optional `team` attribute indicates a team (of processes) among which the tensor is partitioned-distributed.
 The type of the `team` attribute depends on the underlying runtime; for MPI and Intel's distributed runtime this would be a `int64`.
 It defaults to `NoneType` which disables support for distributed operation.

+Notice: By default device and distribution support is disabled and so renders conventional host operations.

 ### __PTensor__ Operations
 The initial set of operations matches the requirements of the core of [array-API](https://data-apis.org/array-api/latest/API_specification/index.html).
 Notice, since we focus on compute-follows-data, only the creation functions/operations will require the `device` and `team` attributes.
-Operations consuming ptensors react on the the `device` and `team` attribute of their input.
+The operations in the PTensor dialect accept different tensor-like types as input arguments: ptensors, tensors and MemRefs.
+Apparently, operations can only implement compute-follows-data if the inputs have `device` and `team` attributes, e.g. if they are of ptensor type.
+Standard tensor and memref inputs are treated as ptensors with default `device` and `team`.

 There are many operations defined in the array API and even more in the numpy API.
-It does not seem feasable to have one MLIR operation per numpy function (we'd get a hundred or more).
+It does not seem feasible to have one MLIR operation per numpy function (we'd get a hundred or more).
 The Linalg dialect addresses this by 'classifying' them, for example into 'elementwise_unary' and 'elementwise_binary' operations and having the actual per-element-operation as a parameter.
 On the contrary, the TOSA dialect decided to have have an exact 1:1 mapping for every tensor-operation ('add', 'abs', 'ceil' 'arithmetic_right_shift' etc.).

-The below set of operations acrues from the following rules:
+The below set of operations accrues from the following rules:
 * classify/group where semantically justifiable and so reduce the interface's surface
 * do not classify when parameters differ and so allow early type checking